Saturday, October 14, 2023

 In the photo below, three goldenrod species mix with three aster species:

 Blue-stemmed is in the middle.
 One half of a Zigzag leaf is visible at the bottom.
-But the main plant here is Elm-leaved Goldenrod, easy to miss now because it's a late-summer plant, mostly finished blooming in October.
+But the main plant here is Elm-leaved Goldenrod, easy to miss in this photo because it's a late-summer plant, mostly finished blooming in October.
 (It's another one that's about two feet tall; its seeds are forming where the flowers were, on widely branching stems, visible here if you look close.)

 And then come the asters.
 The blue ones above are Short's Aster.
 The other, Forked Aster, is identifiable (lower right) by its tall stems and heart-shaped, toothed leaves; it normally has white flowers, but this year the deer ate the tops off most of them, including those here.